 Blepharoplasty was the 3rd most popular surgical cosmetic procedure performed in 2010.

 If stretched or wrinkled skin is the only aesthetic issue you are experiencing around the eyes, then an upper blepharoplasty alone can yield a great result.
-During your consultation, Dr. Sepehr will lift your forehead subtly to the appropriate level with his hands.
+During your consultation, our board certified facial plastic surgeon, Dr. Ali Sepehr, will lift your forehead subtly to the appropriate level with his hands.
 If that has little or no beneficial effect on the upper eyelids, then upper blepharoplasty may be all that you need.
 If all of the redundant skin disappears completely, then all you may need is a brow lift.
-If it does improve the upper eye lid appearance but redundant skin still remains, then a combination of both procedures may be recommended.
+If it does improve the upper eyelid appearance but redundant skin still remains, then a combination of both procedures may be recommended.

 Our eyes are surrounded by fat which permit our eyes to move freely.
 This fat is kept within the eye socket by the “orbital septum” which acts as a retaining wall.
 Over time, the orbital septum weakens and allows the fat to protrude, producing puffy lower eyelid bags.
 These lower eyelid bags cast a shadow leading to dark circles.

 Lower blepharoplasty typically takes approximately one hour.
 Patients are candidates for one of two approaches depending on their anatomy and their specific indication for the surgery: either from inside the eyelid or through the skin on the outer surface of the eyelid.
 In some patients, lower eyelid puffiness can be treated through an incision inside the eyelid used to remove the bulging fat.
 The lower eyelids can also have some excess skin and this can be treated in a variety of ways, including a little skin pinch excision or skin resurfacing with laser or chemical peel, which both cause tightening of the skin.
 Dr. Sepehr will carefully evaluate each patient to determine the best procedure.